-- Preparation (including practical arrangements, selection of participants, set up of agreements with partners and participants, linguistic/intercultural/task-related preparation of participants before departure); - Implementation of activities; - Follow-up (including the evaluation of the activities, issue of the certificate of participation as well as the dissemination and use of the project's outcomes).
+- Preparation (including practical arrangements, selection of participants, set up of agreements with partners and participants, linguistic/intercultural/task-related preparation of participants before departure); - Implementation of activities; - Follow-up (including the evaluation of the activities, issue of the certificate of participation, support to participants upon return as well as the dissemination and use of the project's outcomes).

-Organisations taking part in volunteering activities should cover the following roles:
+Organisations taking part in volunteering activities need to hold either an Erasmus+ volunteering accreditation or a Quality Label for volunteering and should cover the following roles:

-- A host role that covers the full range of activities related to hosting a Solidarity Corps participant, including the development of a programme of the young person's activities and providing guidance and support to the participant during all the phases of the project as appropriate (some of these activities can be carried out by a supporting organisation involved in the same project). - A supporting role that entails supporting, preparing and/or training participants before departure, a mediation between them and their host organisations and/or providing support to participants upon return from their activity.
-Furthermore, where the host organisation cannot or does not wish to be responsible for some aspects of the host functions, these may also be covered by the supporting organisation.
+- A host role that covers the full range of activities related to hosting a Solidarity Corps participant, including the development of a programme of the young person's activities and providing guidance and support to the participant during all the phases of the project as appropriate (some of these activities can be carried out by a supporting organisation involved in the same project). - A supporting role that entails supporting, preparing and/or training participants before departure, a mediation between them and their host organisations and/or providing support to participants upon return from their activity as well as project management and coordination.